-Three hours each.
+One to five hours each, six hours total.
 Prerequisite: Senior standing in the Honors Program, including a 3.5 GPA and having completed at least half of their coursework at Florida Southern College.
 A two-semester sequence required of all Honors Program students not pursuing Honors in the Major.
 Students in the sequence will work with the professor teaching the course on research projects centered on a particular theme.
 Both courses in this sequence must be completed to earn credit.